haskellcamargo/pragmatic-functional-javascript/README.md

   * Don't Throw it on me!

 * Asynchronous but Still Reliable

   * So you Still don't Know Promises?
   * Are Futures the Future?

 * Into Monads and Functors

 * For React Developers

-* Hacking the Compiler

-  * Extending Babel
-  * Sweet Macros

-* A Bit of Theory

-  * Lambda Calculus

 * Solving Real Problems